• PAN Card for NRIs

 2. Mutual Funds: Various mutual funds cater to the needs of an NRI.
 However, now there are NRI-specific mutual funds, which are "NRI mutual Funds", offering full repatriation of the invested amount and the gains made.
 Such funds invest in various asset classes, including debt, equities, or a combination of both.

-3. Government Securities: Indian government treasury bills and bonds are another great investment option for non resident Indians (NRIs).
+3. Government Securities: Indian government treasury bills and bonds are another great investment option for non-resident Indians (NRIs).
 The investments made here offer great returns with low to no risk, allowing NRIs to easily repatriate the full principal amount, as well as the interest earned upon maturity.

-4. Real Estate: Excluding the farmhouses, plantations, and agricultural land, a non resident Indian can invest in both residential and commercial property in India.
+4. Real Estate: Excluding the farmhouses, plantations, and agricultural land, a non-resident Indian can invest in both residential and commercial property in India.
 However, you cannot repatriate the entire property; however, the rental income earned from such properties can be easily repatriated after the applicable taxes are paid.
 Apart from this, the sale proceeds are also repatriated after the taxes are duly settled.

 Other options to explore include public sector undertaking bonds, the national pension system, and bonds or units issued by infrastructure debt funds.